CiscoDevNet/terraform-provider-aci/docs/list-resources/relation_from_taboo_contract_subject_to_filter.md

 ## Example Usage ##

 The configuration snippet below shows an example for Relation From Taboo Contract Subject To Filter with only required attributes.
+This snippet retrieves a list of all Relation From Taboo Contract Subject To Filter objects.

 ```hcl
 list "aci_relation_from_taboo_contract_subject_to_filter" "example" {